andhuk/aura/README.md

 pnpm install
 ```

+Then, set up your Supabase project:

+1. Create a project on [Supabase](https://supabase.com/)
+2. Create the following tables:
+   - `products`: For storing product information
+   - `profiles`: For storing user roles and profile data
+3. Set up storage buckets for product images

-Then, run the development server:
+Finally, run the development server:

 ```bash
 npm run dev